MatijaPojatar/Tokenscope/README.md

   context the harness injects during the session (hook output, re-injected edited files, skill listings, reminders), measured from usage.
 Every row expands to sizes, dates, injection counts, and observed-use signals.
-- **Optimize** — suggestions computed from actual token spend, seven kinds: expensive search patterns (→ document the concept), files re-read many times (→ summarize or split), fat docs (→ split), heavy harness injections (→ trim hook output), always-loaded base files (→ move out of `@`-imports), cache re-writes after idle gaps, and repeated commands (→ package as a skill or hook).
+- **Optimize** — suggestions computed from actual token spend: expensive search patterns (→ document the concept), files re-read many times (→ summarize or split), fat docs (→ split), heavy harness injections (→ trim hook output), always-loaded base files (→ move out of `@`-imports), cache re-writes after idle gaps, repeated commands (→ package as a skill or hook), skill listings never used, fat agent returns, and repeated compaction.
 Clicking a finding highlights its calls in the timeline, and clicking a flagged call focuses its finding.
 A `generate plan` button turns the findings into a prioritized action plan via your local `claude` CLI, saved under the project's `.claude\context\`.